PoisotLab/MS_befwm_softwarenote/ms.md

 We implement the model as described by @bros06ase, which is itself explained in greater detail in @will07hyi.
 This model describes the flows of biomass across trophic levels, primarily defined by body size.
-It distinguishes population based on two highly influential variables for the metabolism and assimilation rates, body-mass and metabolic type.
+It distinguishes population based on two highly influential variables for the biological rates, body-mass and metabolic type.
 Once this distinction made, it models populations as simple stocks of biomass growing and shrinking through consumer-resources interactions [@will07hyi].
 The governing equations below describe the changes in relative density of producers and